Contrast-Security-OSS/node-route-metrics/README.md

 `route-metrics` measures the elapsed time of http/https requests from the the time that the `request` event is emitted to the time the response's `end` function is called.
-Elapsed time is measure in microseconds, not milliseconds.
+Elapsed time is measured in microseconds but is output in milliseconds by default.

 `route-metrics` writes a log file in which each line is JSON. the log files can be interpreted using the included `log-processor`.